-Source: Urban Design Associates
+Source: Urban Design Associates.

-learn about the strengths and weaknesses of the project area and the community's vision for the future.
+ect area and the community's vision for the future.
 The issues and opportunities that arise from these meetings are summarized in the report, in both narrative and diagrams.

 Development Program

 Market studies, forecasting demand for residential and commercial development, are frequently done concurrently with the urban design planning process.
 These studies are summarized in the urban design plan.
 If such studies were not commissioned, the client's development program is described in the development program.